-- 1. The most basic circuitry-level computer language, which consists of on and off switches, is \\\\\\.
+1. The most basic circuitry-level computer language, which consists of on and of switches, is

-- a. a high-level language
+a. a high-level language

-- b. machine language
+b. machine language

-- c. the Java programming language
+c. the Java programming language

-- d.
+d.
 C++

-- 2. Languages that let you use a vocabulary of descriptive terms such as "read," "write," or "add" are known as \\\\\\ languages.
+2. Languages that let you use a vocabulary of descriptive terms such as "read," "write," or "add" are known as languages.

-- a. high-level
+a. high-level

-- b. machine
+b. machine

-- c. procedural
+c procedural

-- d. object-oriented